Joint supervision and exchange programs

 TUM-UofAlberta Joint Supervision Program

 The newly established TUM-University of Alberta Joint Supervision Program enables participating TUM doctoral candidates to do a 6-12 months research stay at the University of Alberta under the supervision of their co-supervisor. [more]

 The newly established TUM.Africa Talent research exchange and networking program brings together doctoral candidates from the sub-Saharan Africa region with senior researchers and doctoral candidates at TUM. [more]

-The TUM-Beihang Research Exchange Program offers TUM doctoral candidates the opportunity to do a 3-6 months research stay at one of China's top universities. [more]
+The TUM-Tsinghua Research Exchange Program offers TUM doctoral candidates the opportunity to do a 3-6 months research stay at China's leading university for many years in a row. [more]

 To foster international mobility of their doctoral candidates, TUM and the University of Queensland have established a research exchange program for doctoral candidates to support short-term research stays at the partner institution. [more]

 Within the joint supervision program each doctoral candidate will have a TUM supervisor and a co-supervisor from UQ and do a 12 months research stay at UQ under the guidance of the co-supervisor. [more]